UCL/ECON-CLUSTER/README.md

 Below is description explaining of how members of the Economics faculty can access nodes on the Computer Science's HPC Cluster.

-If you need help setting up or run into problems please contact:
+If you need help setting up or run into problems please contact CS support: cluster-support@cs.ucl.ac.uk.
+Outside of cluster support you make like to request additional storage etc. To do so please contact CS requests: request@cs.ucl.ac.uk.

-* CS support: cluster-support@cs.ucl.ac.uk

-[There is another email to make HPC specific requests (i.e. storage, etc. CS requests: request@cs.ucl.ac.uk]

 ## 1. Accessing the CS Cluster